flipz357/S3BERT/README.md

 #### Table Column names II: aspect similarity of explainable features

-For non S3BERT models the aspect similarity is calculated via the full embedding (constant scores).
+For non S3BERT models the aspect similarity is calculated via the full embedding (i.e., it gives the same similarity in every aspect).
 For S3BERT models the aspect similarities are calculated from the dedicated sub-embeddings.

 - Concepts: Similarity w.r.t. to similarity of concepts in sentences
 - Frames: Similarity w.r.t. to similarity of predicates in sentences